llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 You would write these backends either in C++ within the TableGen compiler, or as an external backend using the compiler’s
 [JSON output](https://godbolt.org/z/vre845e77) (`--dump-json`).
-So you can use any language with a JSON parser (e.g.
+So you can use any language with a JSON parser (like [Python](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/sql_query_backend.ipynb)).
-[Python](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/sql_query_backend.ipynb)).

 # There is TableGen and There Are Things Built With TableGen